 * @exception IOException if an I/O error occurs.

-* @exception NullPointerException if b
+* @exception NullPointerException if b is null.

 * @see java.io.InputStream#read()